Amitesh7668/Fake_News_Prediction/README.md

-# fake-news-classifier-new
+# fake-news-classifier
-End to end code for the fake news classifier project
+End to end project for the fake news classifier project